CaptCaptain/Hide-and-Seek--Ultimate/README.md

 # Compiling
 1. Download this repository and put it somewhere on your computer.
-2. Open Visual Studio Code and install Overpy if you haven't already.
+2. Open Visual Studio Code and install OverPy if you haven't already.
 3. Open any file in the source folder and press CTRL + S to compile to your clipboard.
 4. Paste the code as workshop code in Overwatch.